jeongeonp/MinChoAvengers/DP3.md

 #### Confusion from the UI

  1. **Was confused on which flags direct to which content (P1)**

- *Overall Criticality*: High
+ <b> *Overall Criticality*: High
- *Solution*: Full implementation of thumbnails-on-hover will help the user know which content each flag leads to.
+ <b> *Solution*: Full implementation of thumbnails-on-hover will help the user know which content each flag leads to.

  2.  **Worried that as time passes, the flags will clump together and be hard to distinguish (P1)** *Overall Criticality*: High